Billy Jensen

 Billy Jensen is an American investigative journalist, author, producer, and podcaster.
-He is known for his work creating content in the true crime genre, including co-hosting the Discovery+ podcast and associated television special Unraveled: The Real Story of the Long Island Serial Killer, and the podcasts The First Degree, and Jensen & Holes: The Murder Squad.
+He is known for his work in the true crime genre, including co-hosting the Discovery+ podcast and the associated television mini-series Unraveled: The Real Story of the Long Island Serial Killer, and the podcasts The First Degree, and Jensen & Holes: The Murder Squad.
 He is also the author of the books Chase Darkness with Me: How One True Crime Writer Started Solving Murders, and Killer Amidst Killers: Hunting Serial Killers Operating Under the Cloak of America's Opioid Epidemic.
+He was chosen by Patton Oswalt to finish Michelle McNamara’s book, I'll Be Gone In The Dark, and served as co-executive producer on the related HBO documentary.

 Early life and education

 Jensen grew up in Westbury, Long Island, New York City.
-He received a master's degree in religious studies from the University of Kansas.
-While at the university, he helped found the university's hockey team.
+He earned a master's degree in religious studies from the University of Kansas.
+While at the university, he helped found the school's hockey team.
 He briefly played for the New York Riot in the professional roller hockey league Major League Roller Hockey.

 Career

 In newspapers

-After graduating, Jensen self-published the magazine The Fight Card, which chronicled every fight that happened during the 1996–1997 New York Islanders season.
-The magazine led to an offer to write a story for the Long Island Voice, which was his first paid job in journalism.
+After graduating, Jensen self-published the The Fight Card, which chronicled every fight during the 1996–1997 New York Islanders season.
+The magazine led to an offer to write a story for the Long Island Voice, his first paid journalism job.
 He worked as a writer and editor at the Long Island Voice.
 He began working as a crime reporter in 1999.
-After serving as an editor for two pop culture magazines, Jensen helped start and served as managing editor of the alternative newspaper The Long Island Press.
+After serving as an editor for two pop culture magazines, Jensen helped start the alternative newspaper The Long Island Press and served as its managing editor.
 From 2005 to 2006, he was editor-in-chief of The Boston Phoenix.
-He also worked in a management role for Village Voice Media.
+He also held a management role at Village Voice Media.